dotnet/EntityFramework.Docs/entity-framework/core/saving/cascade-delete.md

 > [!NOTE]
 > In EF Core, unlike EF6, cascading effects do not happen immediately, but instead only when SaveChanges is called.

-> [!NOTE]
-> **Changes in EF Core 2.0:** In previous releases, *Restrict* would cause optional foreign key properties in tracked dependent entities to be set to null, and was the default delete behavior for optional relationships.
-In EF Core 2.0, the *ClientSetNull* was introduced to represent that behavior and became the default for optional relationships.
-The behavior of *Restrict* was adjusted to never have any side effects on dependent entities.

 ## Entity deletion examples

 The code below is part of a [sample](https://github.com/dotnet/EntityFramework.Docs/tree/master/samples/core/Saving/CascadeDelete/) that can be downloaded and run.
 The sample shows what happens for each delete behavior for both optional and required relationships when a parent entity is deleted.